SMWlDreams/MineSweeperJE/README.md

 You can now view high scores even while playing a game with a custom board.
 The selection model will default to easy.

+When entering new hotkeys you can once again leave fields blank to keep the ones that are currently saved.

+Saving new hotkeys will now clear the associated field so attempting to edit them again without closing the window will not leave the hotkeys sitting there

 ### Bug Fixes

 Using a preset hash will no longer crash the application on startup when specified in launch settings.